EdgeTypE/rustview/README.md

 RustView turns it into a live browser UI -- no HTML, no JavaScript, no frontend build step.

-The project is under active development.
-The core widget set and layout system are usable today, but the API is not yet stable.
+**The project is under active development.** The core widget set and layout system are usable today, but the API is not yet stable.
 Expect breaking changes before a 1.0 release.

+## Why RustView?

+If you've used Streamlit or Gradio in Python, you know how fast you can go from an idea to a working UI.
+RustView brings that same experience to Rust.
+No HTML, no CSS, no JavaScript, no npm, no build step.
+Just a function.

+This makes it a good fit when you already have Rust code and want to put a UI on it without switching languages or maintaining a separate frontend.
+Internal tools, ML model demos, data explorers, system dashboards: anything where you want a real browser UI without the overhead of a full web stack.

 ## Quick Start